maykar/compact-custom-header/readme.md

 You can have different settings depending on username, user agent, and media query.
 You can use any combination as well.

-* **user:** A Home Assistant username or user's name.
-This will be the username if the user has no name set, otherwise it is the user's name.
+* **user:** This is the Home Assistant user's name, not username.
 You can look to the bottom of the editor to see which to use.
 This option is case sensitive.
 * **user_agent:** A matching word or phrase from the devices user agent.
 You can find this at the bottom of this cards editor or by [googling "what's my user agent"](http://www.google.com/search?q=whats+my+user+agent) on the device in question.
 This option is case sensitive.
 * **media_query:** A valid [CSS media query](https://www.w3schools.com/css/css_rwd_mediaqueries.asp).